 A closer threat creates a greater disparity of force.

-The law of self-defense has no bright line, just a totality of circumstances test.
-That test means discretion.
+The law of self-defense has no bright-line, just a totality of circumstances test.
+That test means discretion and judgment.

 Life experience, personal or indirect

 Discretion is rooted in the experience of the beholder.
 Rather than personal training, today the average person’s “experience” is indirect.
 It’s from stories they’ve read, seen or heard.
-Most often it’s in entertainment media such as songs, books; especially movies and television.
+Most often it’s from entertainment media such as songs, books; and especially movies and television.

 “Once engaged, don’t stop until the threat stops.
 Once the threat stops, disengage.”